raspberrypilearning/brain-game/en/step_7.md

 ```
 --- /task ---

-Can you improve the animation of your graphics?
-You could code the tick and cross so that they fade out as well as fade in.
-Or, you could use other cool effects:
+Can you improve the animation of the 'tick' or 'cross' graphics?
+You could add code to make the costumes fade out as well, or you could use other cool effects:

 ![screenshot](images/brain-effects.png)